The main question I get asked as a voice actor is how do I get started in voiceover?

 I had an advantage here – I had all the tech I needed because my husband has worked on multiple audio/visual projects and I’d run a podcast.

-Editing is one of the smaller but most important aspects of voiceover.
-Your audio is important, so land your tech, but editing audio after you stop recording is just as important.
+Your audio is important, so research and understand your tech, but editing audio after you stop recording is just as important.

 As an editor first, I can tell you that THE BIGGEST TURN OFF for anyone in the audio world is bad audio.
 Let me make something clear – editing IS NOT MAGIC.
 There is such a thing as bad audio and it needs to be avoided like the plague if you want to really try your hand at voiceover, but it starts when you hit record – not in post.